 3D printing has amassed a huge reputation throughout the past couple of years.
 Nowadays, you can find 3D printers in regular households; not to mention, businesses, too.
 Nevertheless, some businesses still remain hesitant regarding buying a private 3D printer for their firms.
-This is why we’ve done some research, and came up with three ways to identify whether or not you need to buy one for your business.
+This is why we’ve done some research, and came up with three ways to identify whether or not you need cash for toner.

 1. Do you have special production needs?

 Most businesses tend to manufacture by the bulk so as to make as much profit as possible.
 Bulk production often costs less per unit which allows a business to keep more of the money acquired from the sale.
 This is a smart strategy, however, it should be reserved for products that are sure sellers.